manystarsapart/misc/README.md

 Great!

-Now I have to ensure I dont have to rebuild it every time I upgrade kernel in the future.
+Now I have to ensure I don't have to rebuild it every time I upgrade kernel in the future.
 Hello DKMS!

 ```bash
 sudo apt update